nathanwang0114/cse15l-lab-reports/wk2-lab-report.md

 Calling request `/add-message?s=Hello, how are you?` to StringServer

 The methods being called are HandleRequest in class Handler and the main method in class String Server.
 The relevant argument to the HandleRequest method is the parameter url, which is a URI.
-The relevant argument to the main method is the command line argument, which only takes the port part of the url.
+The relevant argument to the main method is the command line argument, which only takes the port number part of the url.
 Everytime we enter a new url, the parameter that holds a URI changes in HandlerRequest.
-The value of String word also could change if `/add-message` is requestd in the url.
-For the call in the screenshot, word starts off as an emtpy string, then the String `Hello, how are you?` is concatenated to word.
-The host number will remain the same as long as I am using the same server.
+The value of String word also could change if `/add-message` is requested in the url.
+For the call in the screenshot, word starts off as an emtpy String, then the String `Hello, how are you?` is concatenated to word.
+The port number will remain the same as long as I am using the same server.